 The Beacon, which was originally housed in Howard Hall, has seen many changes over its 80 years and it tracked the changes that took place within the University.

-Up until the 1950s, The Beacon had advertisements for cigarettes that featured celebrities like Rita Hayworth and John Wayne.
+Up until the 1950s, The Beacon had advertisements for cigarettes that featured movie stars like Rita Hayworth, Betty Grable and John Wayne.

-It was not until 1986 that The Beacon had its first colored page.
+It was not until 1986 that The Beacon had its first color page.

 Several issues have been repeatedly addressed in The Beacon throughout the years.
 As early as 1970, The Beacon wrote about students wanting a pub on campus and since the 1950s students wanted a new Howard Hall.

 Fr.
 Bob Antonelli, former archivist for the University, has seen these issues addressed in The Beacon, but has also seen a change in what is addressed in the paper.

 “The Beacon really changed from a detailed photograph of what daily life was like on campus to as it is now, focused on issues,” Antonelli said.
 “One thing that has been constant from probably the 1950s was the need for a new Howard Hall.
 So here we are finally.”

 Several changes to the University are seen through the pages of The Beacon.
 Stories about new residence halls and dining halls graced its pages for years.
 One of the most notable changes to the University was when women were admitted in 1951.